New Orleans: Several dead after vehicle plows into crowd – DW – 01/01/2025

 "There are 30 injured patients that have been transported by [New Orleans Emergency Medical Services] and 10 fatalities," the city's public alert system announced.

-National broadcaster ABC also reported, citing a police spokesperson, that the strike had appeared to be intentional.

-The incident took place on Bourbon Street at around 3:15 a.m. local time, various outlets reported.
-This is a popular tourist and social hotspot in the French Quarter of the city of roughly 360,000 people in the southern state of Louisiana.
+The incident took place on Bourbon Street at around 3:15 a.m. local time This is a popular tourist and social hotspot in the French Quarter of the city of roughly 360,000 people in the southern state of Louisiana.

 Louisiana Governor Jeff Landry decried the "horrific act of violence" and invited others to join him and his wife in prayers for those affected.
 Like police, he asked all in the vicinity to avoid the area.